20 Top Interior Color Schemes for Your House Design

 Jewel tones like emerald can be burnished in a glossy finish.
 They bounce light around and instantly lift spirits.
 Add to it the earthiness of tan, and you have a room makeover!
 As a bonus, let the color seep onto the soft furnishings in plush textures like velvet.

 When paired with a buoyant hue like light gray, vibrant colors such as forest green become perfect options for wall paint in open areas.
-The kitchen is best suited for these interior paint colors with cabinets in darker shades complementing lighter walls.
+These interior paint colors fit seamlessly into various kitchen color schemes, with cabinets in darker shades complementing lighter walls.
 Add to it some vintage fixtures and lights, and you are golden!

 Yellow is the most stimulating wall color on the color wheel.
 The happy-go-lucky yellow seem mysterious when paired with a moodier subtle gray.
 This combination feels fresh and can work wonders in nurseries and playrooms as well as the living room or breakfast nook.